 It is clear that the requirements on the audio component of a VR/AR system are much less strict than for the video component where the angular or rotational vestibulo-ocular reflex dominates (where the gaze is shifted in direct response to head orientation changes detected by the vestibular system by an equal and opposite reaction).
 The latency of this reflex is known to be of the order of 7-15ms, some 23-31ms lower latency than the worst case for the audio component in the AR application area.

-It would therefore seem appropriate to set a requirement for the motion-to-sound latency of 60ms, with an objective of around 35ms to allow for adequate performance in AR applications.
+It would therefore seem appropriate to the source to set a requirement for the motion-to-sound latency of 60ms, with an objective of around 35ms to allow for adequate performance in AR applications but in the light of discussions the following text is proposed.

 Proposed Text